-Students who have attended TCC within the past year may reapply verbally over the phone, with the exception of nonresident, Running Start, Fresh Start or ABE students who must reapply online or in person.
-Students who attended more than a year ago may apply online or in person.
-For more information contact Enrollment Services at 253.566.5325.
+- Students who have attended TCC within the past year may reapply verbally over the phone. - Students who attended more than a year ago will need to contact the Enrollment Services Office to be activated for the appropriate quarter of re-entry.